ruuda/noblit/docs/data-model.md

 Noblit stores *datoms*.
 Datoms assert or retract attributes of entities.
 For example, entity 12 might have an attribute `user.email` with value `rachael@tyrell.com`.
-Conceptually, a view of the database at a given point in time is a set of (entity, attribute, value) tuples.
-To go from mutable sets of such tuples to an append-only database, datoms further specify an operation (assert or retract), and time of that operation, in the form of a transaction id.
+Conceptually, the database is an append-only log of (entity, attribute, value) tuples, together with the time at which they were asserted or retracted in the form of a transaction id.
+A view of the database at a given point in time is the set of all (entity, attribute, value) tuples that have been asserted and not retracted before or at that time.

 A datom is a tuple of the following five values:

  * **Entity**: An integer that uniquely identifies an entity in the database.